moneroguides/2x01-an-introduction-to-mining/script.md

 Let's use the previous example where we have a machine hashing at 10 kH/s and them give it an arbitrary power value.
 In this calculation we are going to determine the number of hashes per [Joule](https://en.wikipedia.org/wiki/Joule).

--> 10000 H/s ÷ 114W ≈ 87.72 H/J
+-> 10000 H/s ÷ 96W ≈ 104 H/J

 To make this more relatable we can then convert this to hashes per [kilowatt-hour](https://en.wikipedia.org/wiki/Kilowatt-hour).
 The purpose of doing this is to make it more relatable to the way in which electricity is bought.

--> 87,72 H/J ÷ (1÷3600000)  ≈  316×10^6 H/kWh
+-> 104 H/J ÷ (1÷3600000)  ≈  374×10^6 H/kWh

-Knowing this we can take things even further!
-Now we can calculate the cost or profit we stand to make whilst mining Monero.
+Knowing this we can take things even further; now we can calculate the cost or profit we stand to make whilst mining Monero.

 Let's assume a domestic electricity cost of €0.19 per 1 kWh.
-We can hence say that for every €0.19 we spend of electricity, we buy 316×10^6 H/kWh.
+We can hence say that for every €0.19 we spend of electricity, we buy 374×10^6 H/kWh.

 Now you may be fortunate enough to be using wind or solar power and this calculation is not exactly required; you may even have free electricity!
 Regards of these facts it is still an interesting exercise and food for thought.